 Documents regarding involvement of Hungarian NGOs in cases concerning rule of law/democracy/charter of fundamental rgihts

-Regitze H Rohlfing made this Informationsfreiheit request to Gerichtshof der Europäischen Union
+Regitze H Rohlfing made this access to documents request to Court of Justice of the European Union

 Automatic anti-spam measures are in place for this older request.
 Please let us know if a further response is expected or if you are having trouble responding.